-The SCIGR is an integral part of the more general organizational and corporate governance structures adopted by the Company and by the Group and is based on Italian and international best practices.
-In particular, the system takes into account the recommendations of the Corporate Governance Code and is consistent with the "Internal Controls - Integrated Framework" model issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO Report"), which constitutes the internationally recognized benchmark for the analysis and integrated assessment of the effectiveness of the SCIGR.
+The ICRMS is an integral part of the more general organizational and corporate governance structures adopted by the Company and by the Group and is based on Italian and international best practices.
+In particular, the system takes into account the recommendations of the Corporate Governance Code and is consistent with the "Internal Controls - Integrated Framework" model issued by the Committee of Sponsoring Organizations of the Treadway Commission

+("CoSO"), which constitutes the internationally recognized benchmark for the analysis and integrated assessment of the effectiveness of the ICRMS.

-An effective SCIGR contributes to corporate management consistent with the corporate targets determined by the board of directors, because it allows the major risks to be identified, assessed, managed, and monitored with regard to their ability to influence the achievement of the aforesaid targets.
-In particular, the SCIGR contributes to ensuring the safeguard of corporate assets, the efficiency and effectiveness of corporate processes, the reliability of information provided to the corporate bodies and the market, compliance with laws and regulations, as well as with the Corporate bylaws and internal procedures.
+An effective ICRMS contributes to corporate management consistent with the corporate targets determined by the board of directors, because it allows the major risks to be identified, assessed, managed, and monitored with regard to their ability to influence the achievement of the aforesaid targets.
+In particular, the ICRMS contributes to ensuring the safeguard of corporate assets, the efficiency and effectiveness of corporate processes, the reliability of information provided to the corporate bodies and the market, compliance with laws and regulations, as well as with the Corporate bylaws and internal procedures.

-Therefore, the SCIGR plays a major role in the corporate organization, contributing to decisionmaking that is well informed and consistent with the propensity for risk, as well as to the dissemination of appropriate information regarding risks, the law, and corporate values.
+Therefore, the ICRMS plays a major role in the corporate organization, contributing to decision-making that is well informed and consistent with the propensity for risk, as well as to the dissemination of appropriate information regarding risks, the law, and corporate values.
 In effect, the culture of control occupies a significant position on the Group's scale of values, involving the entire corporate organization in the development and application of methods for identifying, measuring, managing, and monitoring risks.

-More specifically, the SCIGR:
+More specifically, the ICRMS:

-- provides for control actions at every operating level and clearly identifies duties and responsibilities, so as to maximise the efficiency of the system itself, reducing possible duplications of activities and ensuring coordination among the main persons involved in the SCIGR itself; - provides for the separation of duties and responsibilities among distinct organizational units or within the same, in order to prevent incompatible tasks being concentrated under common responsibilities; in particular, it ensures the necessary separation of operating and control activities, so as to prevent or - if that is not possible - attenuate conflicts of interest; - is integrated, providing for the dissemination of a common language, the adoption of complementary methods and instruments for measuring and assessing risks, as well as information flows among the different functions with regard to the results of the tasks respectively entrusted to them; - aims to ensure information systems that are reliable and appropriate for the reporting processes at the different levels to which control functions are entrusted; - guarantees the traceability of the tasks of identifying, assessing, managing, and monitoring risks, ensuring over time the reconstruction of the sources and elements of information that support such tasks; - is endowed with whistle-blowing procedures consistent with national and international best practices that allow employees (as well as third parties in general) to report possible irregularities or violations of the applicable law provisions and/or of internal procedures.
-Such whistle-blowing procedures are characterized by the existence of specific information channels aimed at ensuring the reporting persons to remain anonymous;
+- provides for control actions at every operating level and clearly identifies duties and responsibilities, so as to avoid any duplications of activities and ensure coordination among the main persons involved in the ICRMS itself; - provides for the separation of duties and responsibilities among distinct organizational units and within the same, in order to prevent incompatible tasks being concentrated under common responsibilities; in particular, it ensures the necessary separation of operating and control activities, so as to prevent or - if that is not possible - manage conflicts of interest; - is integrated, providing for the dissemination of a common language, the adoption of complementary methods and instruments for measuring and assessing risks, as well as information flows among the different functions with regard to the results of the tasks respectively entrusted to them; - aims to ensure information systems that are reliable and appropriate for the reporting processes at the different levels to which control functions are entrusted; - guarantees the traceability of the tasks of identifying, assessing, managing, and monitoring risks, ensuring over time the reconstruction of the sources and elements of information that support such tasks; - is endowed with whistle-blowing procedures consistent with national and international best practices that allow employees (as well as for other individuals listed in the relevant regulations who have acquired information within their work environment) to report possible irregularities or violations of the applicable law provisions and/or of internal procedures.
+Such whistle-blowing procedures ensure the protection of the reporting person against retaliatory acts and are characterized by the existence of specific information channels aimed at ensuring the confidentiality of the reporting person;